Cleveland Rams: 1945 NFL Champions

-Relocation to Los Angeles
+Move to Los Angeles

-Only one month after winning the championship, Reeves overcame the initial objections of his fellow NFL owners, and announced he would be moving the Rams to Los Angeles, citing five years of sustained financial losses, including $64,000 in 1945, and poor home attendance in Cleveland: the Rams had finished second to last in home attendance in 1945, ahead of only the long-struggling Cardinals.
-Even the championship game had drawn a crowd of less than half capacity, undoubtedly not helped by the sub-zero weather.
+One month after winning the championship, Reeves overcame the objections of his fellow NFL owners, and announced he would move the Rams to Los Angeles.
+He cited five years of financial losses, including $64,000 in 1945, and poor home attendance in Cleveland: the Rams had finished second-to-last in home attendance in 1945, ahead only of the long-struggling Cardinals.
+Even the championship game, played in sub-zero weather, had drawn a crowd of less than half capacity.

 Reeves had also realized his Rams would not be able to compete in the Cleveland market against the incoming Cleveland Browns of the All-America Football Conference.
-The Browns not only had an owner (taxi-cab and real estate baron Mickey McBride) with far more resources than Reeves could ever hope to match, but they would have many Ohio players on their roster, and they would be coached by legendary former Ohio State head coach Paul Brown.
+The Browns not only had an owner (taxi-cab and real estate baron Mickey McBride) with far more resources than Reeves could ever hope to match, but they would have many Ohio players on their roster, and they would be coached by Paul Brown, a legendary former Ohio State head coach.

-In all likelihood, the only thing that had kept the team in Cleveland until 1945 was wartime travel restrictions, that had been eased with the end of hostilities.
+In all likelihood, the only thing that had kept the team in Cleveland until 1945 was wartime travel restrictions, which had been eased with the end of hostilities.
 Reeves had an eye on the booming and much warmer Los Angeles market since he had bought the team in 1941.

-The Rams' relocation opened up the Cleveland market to the new Browns, who would be highly successful over the next decade.
+The Rams' move opened the Cleveland market to the new Browns, who would be highly successful over the next decade.
 In the AAFC and the NFL, they won seven championships with ten consecutive championship game appearances between 1946 and 1955, including five championships in succession in 1946–1950.

 At the same time, the Rams and their 1945 championship were soon forgotten in Cleveland, in part due to a month-long citywide newspaper strike that paralleled the team's departure.
 The strike not only delayed coverage, but also muted any public outcry, which was further mollified by the immediate replacement of the Rams with a team under the popular Brown, despite the fact it would be playing in a fledgling upstart league.

 Once in Los Angeles, the Rams were required to integrate their team with African-American players as a condition to rent the Los Angeles Memorial Coliseum.
 In doing so, the Rams (along with the Cleveland Browns) reintegrated pro football after 20 years.
 Reeves' move also opened up the west coast to pro sports teams, including westward moves of five franchises and the awarding of expansion teams in California and Los Angeles in the major pro sports leagues.